-The City advertised the availability of the Housing Element for public review in accordance with the advertising conducted for the Community Workshops (see Section 9.1.5.1). , and the document remained on the City's website for public information until August 2022.
-The first draft Housing Element was submitted to HCD for review on October 6, 2021.
+The City advertised the availability of the Housing Element for public review in accordance with the advertising conducted for the Community Workshops (see

+Section 9.1.5.1), and the document remains available on the City's website for public information.
+The first draft Housing Element was made available to the public on September 21, 2021, and submitted to HCD for review on October 6, 2021.
 After an approximately 60-day review period, HCD coordinated a call with staff and consultants to review their comments on the first draft of the Housing Element, which took place on November 29, 2021.
 A formal letter detailing HCD's comments followed on December 3, 2021.